polentino/redacted/README.md

 That's all!

-From now on, every time you'll try to dump the whole object,or invoke `toString` method, something like this will
+From now on, every time you'll try to dump the whole object,or invoke `toString` method
-happen:

 ```scala 3
 val headers: HttpHeaders = HttpHeaders(